What You Should Know About Outdoor Shades

 Bigger, Bolder, Brighter Podcast – EP#4

-No worries, read a summary below.
+No worries, read the summary below.

-How does outdoor shades work?
+How do outdoor shades work?

-Outdoor shades is a roller shade type of product similar to the roller shades you would put inside your home.
+Outdoor shades are a roller shade type of product similar to the roller shades you would put inside your home.
 Even tho they look alike, they still vary greatly in material and duration to handle all types of weather without deteriorating.
-Outdoor shades fills two very different segments depending on where you live.
+Outdoor shades fill two very different segments depending on where you live.
 SunCoast Blinds has two locations- one in Southwest Florida and another location in Northeast Indiana.
 So what is the difference in the rolls depending on the climate?

-Outdoor shades in Southwest Florida
+Outdoor Shades in Southwest Florida

 An example of this is if you have a condo or single-family home where you can’t use your patio during the sun hours due to extreme heat and sun blasting in your face.
-Neither can you enjoy your outdoor space at dusk, cause that’s when all the mosquitos comes out to eat you alive.
-We want you to be able to enjoy your morning coffee outside or your afternoon cocktail as the sun setting down and you get to watch the glorious sunset over the Gulf of Mexico.
-This is where our exterior shades comes in.
+Neither can you enjoy your outdoor space at dusk, cause that’s when all the mosquitos come out to eat you alive.
+We want you to be able to enjoy your morning coffee outside or your afternoon cocktail as the sun sets down and you get to watch the glorious sunset over the Gulf of Mexico.
+This is where our exterior shades come in.
 Giving you the ability to reuse that space and still be in an outdoor environment.

-My experience with your Lowe’s, Home Depot and Costco type of outdoor shading systems, is that it weeds out a lot of our customers on a price point basis.
+My experience with your Lowe’s, Home Depot, and Costco type of outdoor shading systems, is that it weeds out a lot of our customers on a price point basis.
 A couple of years ago they released a product down here called Coolaroo.
 It’s a free-hanging shade that you install yourself.
 It’s rated for outdoors and will probably cost you $200.
 In my opinion, that’s also as long as you can expect it to last.
 But it is sold and labeled as an outdoor product.

 The problem with it is, it sets an expectation with the end retail client that says “I can buy an outdoor product from Costco for $200.
 How much worse can it be to buy one from SunCoast Blinds?”.
 So they give me a call, we weed out all the information and I tell them it’s $3000.
 They’re shocked.
 But it is not the same thing.
 We are apples and oranges.

 When you call SunCoast Blinds, we have to get out there.
 We’re going to figure out your solution to the problem that you give us.
 And that’s it.
 You’re done.
-You’re done thinking, you’re done working, you’re done making phone calls, you’re done picking up tools.
+You’re thought, you’re done working, you’re done making phone calls, you’re done picking up tools.
 If you have a problem you call us and we take care of it.

 85 mph shades

 Our shades will take up to 85 mph winds.
 So outside of the unforeseen and unfortunate hurricanes that we may have, this is a constant protection.
 So what does that mean?
-It means that you can enjoy your morning coffee in Ave Maria, you can view your sunsets in Bonita Bay while you’re playing cards.
+It means that you can enjoy your morning coffee in Ave Maria, and you can view your sunsets in Bonita Bay while you’re playing cards.
 Whatever it may be, we’ve got the solution to an extended living area.
 I don’t want our clients to worry about their shades.
-I want them to worry about golfing, the beach, tennis or whatever it might be.
+I want them to worry about golfing, the beach, tennis, or whatever it might be.

 Fabric options for exterior shades

 Now when we talk about the openness fabric of our exterior shades, we’re reversed.
-Our fabric is 95% dense and only allow a 5% openness.
+Our fabric is 95% dense and only allows a 5% openness.
 So there won’t be any bugs coming through the shades because we’re completely on the other side of that density spectrum, whilst still allowing a nice amount of view through.